ryanwilsond/belte/docs/Current/Data.md

 ### 3.3.1 Implicit Typing

-Instead of using type-names to declare, implicit keywords `var` and `const` can be used if the initializer is distinct.
+Instead of using type-names to declare, implicit keywords `var`, `const`, and `constexpr` can be used if the initializer is distinct.

 Examples: